 Buy a new vehicle, request full coverage, and expect gap insurance, not necessarily.
 Gap insurance is a coverage you need to request up front.
 A good agent will offer it to you, but you can't always rely on it.
 Do not assume gap insurance is automatically included with full coverage auto insurance.

 Towing is probably the most commonly packaged coverage included with full coverage auto insurance.
-It can be really disappointing when you are stranded and call your agent only to find out you do not have coverage.
-Definitely, specify if you want roadside assistance.
+It can be disappointing when you are stranded and call your agent only to find out you do not have coverage.
+Specify if you want roadside assistance.